Fu-Jie/openwebui-chat-client/README.md

 from openwebui_chat_client import OpenWebUIClient

 # 1. Configure your client
-#    Ensure the model you choose supports your intended use (e.g., 'llava:latest' for images).
+#    Ensure the model you choose supports your intended use (e.g., 'gpt-4.1' for images).
 client = OpenWebUIClient(
     base_url="http://localhost:3000",
     token="YOUR_AUTH_TOKEN",
-    default_model_id="llava:latest"
+    default_model_id="gpt-4.1"
 )

 # 2. Start or continue a text-based conversation